 Crewel was originally developed and brought to the level of high art by needleartists living primarily in relatively rural isolation in a much less populated world than we now know.
 Whether they were empresses or noblewomen, serfs or slaves, very few were artists or designers as we understand the term, yet they had more personal creative input in the production of their embroidery than the majority of contemporary needleartists do.

 One doesn't need a computer to create crewel, or software, space in the house or apartment dedicated to the working of it, magnifying glasses, artistic ability, or even a designer, and it's completely portable.
 The very little one needs to produce heirloom quality crewel is relatively inexpensive and readily available.

 So, where does one start?
 It begins with a line drawing...

-Using the almost five hundred shades of crewel wool commercially available, the needleartist "colors" in the cartoon outline to create a lovely crewel work.
+Using the almost five hundred shades of commercially available crewel wool, the needleartist "colors" in the transferred cartoon outline to create a lovely crewel work.

-The cartoon is transferred to the base fabric upon which it will be embroidered with artist's tracing paper, as opposed to sewing tracing paper.
+The cartoon is transferred to the base fabric upon which it will be embroidered.
+There are several methods for transferring.
+We find using artist's tracing paper, as opposed to sewing tracing paper, is the easiest method.